tiCrypt Vault Storage

 By allowing, through firewall rules, access to a local NFS server, various tiCrypt VMs can mount a common file system for the purpose of accessing public (non-secure) data, packages, software, etc.

 From a security point of view, the NFS server should export the data as read-only.
-The tiCrypt secure VMs should never be allowed to mount a read-write NFS share since data can be exfiltrated, thus defeating the great effort put into tiCrypt protections against data exfiltration.
-This will most surely make the tiCrypt deployment non-compliant.
+The tiCrypt secure VMs should never be allowed to mount a read-write NFS share since data can be exfiltrated, thus defeating the tremendous effort put into tiCrypt protections against data exfiltration.
+This will most unquestionably make the tiCrypt deployment non-compliant.

 A further restriction is related to the location of the NFS server.
-The NFS file system must be under full control of the system administrators of tiCrypt.
-It has to be part of the tiCrypt system envelope; for example, one of the server's part of the tiCrypt infrastructure can take this role.
-This restriction is due to compliance complications: the security envelope extends to all parts of the system; a remote NFS server becomes part of the secure environment and is subject to all the security restrictions.
+The system administrators of tiCrypt must control the NFS file system.
+It has to be part of the tiCrypt system envelope; for example, one of the servers part of the tiCrypt infrastructure can take this role.
+This restriction is due to compliance complications: the security envelope extends to all system parts; a remote NFS server becomes part of the secure environment and is subject to all security restrictions.

-A practical recommendation is to create a local NFS server inside the security envelope and regularly sync content from an external NFS server.
-System administrators responsible for the operations need to be identified in the security plan (compliance requirement).
+A practical recommendation is to create a local NFS server inside the security envelope and a regular